Isoparametric foliations and critical sets of eigenfunctions: Introduction

 \section{Introduction}

 Eigenvalues of Laplacian are very important intrinsic invariants, which reflect the geometry of manifolds very precisely.
 Unfortunately, there are few manifolds whose eigenvalues are clearly known, not to mention the eigenfunctions.
 The numbers of critical points of eigenfunctions are even more difficult to determine.
 However, as S.T.Yau pointed out, this number is closely related to many important questions, which makes it worthy of being studied extensively.
-In this regard, S.T.Yau \cite{Yau} posed a conjecture that the number of critical points of the $k$-th eigenfunction on a compact Riemannian manifold (strictly) increases with $k$.
+In this regard, S.T.Yau \cite{Yau1} raised a question: is it true that the number of critical points of the $k$-th eigenfunction on a compact Riemannian manifold increases with $k$.
+He also investigated this problem in the surface case (cf. \cite{Yau2}).

-As a counterexample, Jakobson and Nadirashvili \cite{JN} constructed a metric on a $2$-dimensional torus and a sequence of eigenfunctions such that the corresponding eigenvalues go to infinity while the number of critical points remains bounded, a constant in fact.
-But in some senses, their example is not a virtual denial to Yau conjecture, since one might expect that Yau conjecture still hold true in the sense of ``non-decreasing".
+In 1999, Jakobson and Nadirashvili \cite{JN} constructed a metric on a $2$-dimensional torus and a sequence of eigenfunctions such that the corresponding eigenvalues go to infinity while the number of critical points remains bounded, a constant in fact.
+But in a fastidious manner, this remarkable example does not deny Yau's conjecture in the sense of ``non-decreasing".

-In the present paper, by taking advantage of a natural concept---isoparametric hypersurface, we find an isoparametric function, which is an eigenfunction on the minimal isoparametric hypersurface $M^n$ of FKM-type in $S^{n+1}(1)$.
-Combining with the other two well-known eigenfunctions, it constitutes a series of counterexamples of Yau conjecture in a strict sense.
-Similarly, another isoparametric function (an eigenfunction in fact) expressed in the same form arises in one of the focal submanifolds of $M^n$ mentioned before.
-This gives rise to another series of counterexamples of Yau conjecture.
-However, our metric is quite special, it is possible that Yau conjecture holds true for a generic metric.
-As is well known, K. Uhlenbeck has shown in 1976 that on a compact Riemannian manifold, when the metric is generic, the eigenvalues of the Laplacian are simple and the associated eigenfunctions are Morse functions.
+In the present paper, by taking advantage of a natural concept--isoparametric hypersurface, we find (based on \cite {Sol}) an isoparametric function, which is an eigenfunction on the minimal isoparametric hypersurface $M^n$ of OT-FKM type in $S^{n+1}(1)$.
+Combining with the other two well-known eigenfunctions, it constitutes a sequence of eigenfunctions with increasing eigenvalues, but the numbers of their critical points are not monotonic at all.

+Similarly, another isoparametric function (indeed an eigenfunction) expressed in the same form arises in one of the focal submanifolds of $M^n$ mentioned before.
+Together with the other eigenfunction, it constitutes a sequence of eigenfunctions with similar property as that on $M^n$.